Antiz96/Linux-Server/Services/Qemu.md

 **Notes:**

 - If you don't intend to connect remotely via the SPICE server (e.g. if you will connect via SSH instead), you should get rid of the `listen='0.0.0.0'` parameter.
-Also, the `port=XXXX` parameter can be dropped and the `autoport=no` parameter changed to `autoport=no` to allow SPICE to bind a free port dynamically (because ports have to be unique per VMs).
-You *could* also drop the `passwd`.
+Also, the `port=XXXX` parameter can be dropped and the `autoport=no` parameter changed to `autoport=yes` to allow SPICE to bind a free port dynamically (because ports have to be unique per VMs).
+You *could* also drop the `passwd` parameter.
-- Once the guest OS is installed, you can remove the cdrom device from the `<boot>` and `<devices>` sections, then run `virsh define /path/to/xml` to apply.
+- Once the guest OS is installed, you can comment or remove the cdrom device from the `<os>` (Boot order) and `<devices>` (ISO) sections, then redefine the VM domain to apply (`virsh undefine arch-dev --keep-nvram && virsh define /data/qemu/vms/arch-dev/arch-dev.xml`) to apply.

 Register the XML file for the VM and start it: